Chapter 2 The Pretravel Consultation Self-Treatable Conditions

 Travelers’ diarrhea (TD) is the most predictable travel-related illness.
 Attack rates range from 30% to 70% of travelers, depending on the destination and season of travel.
 Traditionally, it was thought that TD could be prevented by following simple recommendations such as “boil it, cook it, peel it, or forget it,” but studies have found that people who follow these rules may still become ill.
 Poor hygiene practice in local restaurants is likely the largest contributor to the risk for TD.

 TD is a clinical syndrome that can result from a variety of intestinal pathogens.
-Bacterial pathogens are the predominant risk, thought to account for 80%–90% of TD.
-Intestinal viruses usually account for 5%–8% of illnesses, although increasing use of improved diagnostics may increase recognition of norovirus infections in the future.
+Bacterial pathogens are the predominant risk, thought to account for up to 80%–90% of TD.
+Intestinal viruses usually account for at least 5%–8% of illnesses, although improved diagnostics may increase recognition of norovirus infections in the future.
 Infections with protozoal pathogens are slower to manifest symptoms and collectively account for approximately 10% of diagnoses in longer-term travelers.
 What is commonly known as “food poisoning” involves the ingestion of preformed toxins in food.
 In this syndrome, vomiting and diarrhea may both be present, but symptoms usually resolve spontaneously within 12 hours.

 Bacteria are the most common cause of TD.
 Overall, the most common pathogen is enterotoxigenic Escherichia coli, followed by Campylobacter jejuni, Shigella spp., and Salmonella spp.
-Enteroadherent and other E. coli pathotypes are also common pathogens in TD.
-There is increasing discussion of Aeromonas spp. and Plesiomonas spp. as potential causes of TD as well.
+Enteroaggregative and other E. coli pathotypes are also commonly found in cases of TD.
+There is increasing discussion of Aeromonas spp., Plesiomonas spp., and newly recognized pathogens (Acrobacter, Larobacter, enterotoxigenic Bacteroides fragilis) as potential causes of TD as well.
 Viral diarrhea can be caused by a number of pathogens, including norovirus, rotavirus, and astrovirus.

 Giardia is the main protozoal pathogen found in TD.
-Entamoeba histolytica is a relatively uncommon pathogen in travelers.
-Cryptosporidium is also relatively uncommon.
+Entamoeba histolytica is a relatively uncommon cause of TD, and Cryptosporidium is also relatively uncommon.
 The risk for Cyclospora is highly geographic and seasonal: the most well-known risks are in Nepal, Peru, Haiti, and Guatemala.
-Dientamoeba fragilis is a low-grade but persistent pathogen that is occasionally diagnosed in travelers.
-The individual pathogens are each discussed in their own sections in Chapter 3, and persistent diarrhea in returned travelers is discussed in Chapter 5.
+Dientamoeba fragilis is a flagellate occasionally associated with diarrhea in travelers.
+Most of the individual pathogens are discussed in their own sections in Chapter 3, and persistent diarrhea in returned travelers is discussed in Chapter 5.

-The most important determinant of risk is travel destination, and there are regional differences in both the risk for and etiology of diarrhea.
+The most important determinant of the causative organism and risk for TD is travel destination.
 The world is generally divided into 3 grades of risk: low, intermediate, and high.

 - Low-risk countries include the United States, Canada, Australia, New Zealand, Japan, and countries in Northern and Western Europe.

-- Intermediate-risk countries include those in Eastern Europe, South Africa, and some of the Caribbean islands.
+- Intermediate-risk countries include those in Eastern Europe, South Africa, and some Caribbean islands.

 - High-risk areas include most of Asia, the Middle East, Africa, Mexico, and Central and South America.